 - Build, structure, deploy, and use WebAssembly modules

 - Apply WebAssembly’s size and load-time efficient binary format for cross-platform implementation

 - Read and write code in the native Stack-based WAST format

-- Understand how WebAssembly could define the desktop of the future with video editing, 3D graphics, deep learning and more running in the browser
+- Apply your understanding of how the future of the web can be influenced by these advances and how WebAssembly can define the desktop of the future with video editing, 3D graphics, deep learning and more running in the browser

 - Path to WebAssembly